czyys/dustforceguide/README.md

 * light + heavy + down + left
 * light + heavy + down + right

 If all keys lit up for every combination then you’re good to go.
-If only the last 8 were possible you won’t be able to do one tech used only on a few levels by top players.
-If any of the last 8 weren’t possible then you should change your bindings, or in worst case scenario change your keyboard/try a controller.
+If any weren’t possible then you should change your bindings, or in worst case scenario change your keyboard/try a controller.

 - - - -